+It is worth noting that on occasions a Labrador’s nose will turn pink due to a medical problem.
 If your Lab cuts her nose, the resulting scar might be pink and not black or brown.
 This will normally return to it’s original color in time and is not a cause for concern.

+Dudley Labradors are no different to their dark nosed Labrador friends.
 However, if you are going to buy a Dudley Lab puppy then you will need to be aware of a couple of things.

+The show ring also penalises yellow Labradors for their pale noses, eye rims and feet.
 However, if you are looking for a loving family pet or working dog then a Dudley Labrador can make just as much of a wonderful companion and hard working friend as any other Labrador Retriever.